The Sir Richard Williams Foundation conducts its operations independently and has no political or industry ties.

 Gus McLachlan’s military career concluded after he led Land Forces Command where he was responsible for 35,000 women and men of the Army.
 He led a major structural transformation of the command in order to field new cyber and electronic warfare capacity.

-Gus was made an Officer in the Order or Australia (AO) for his contribution to Army Modernisation.
+Gus was made an Officer in the Order or Australia (AO) for his contribution to Army Modernisation and awarded the United States Legion of Merit by Secretary James Mattis for his service in the international coalition force in Afghanistan.

 Air Vice Marshal (Retd) Brian Weston AM